dpankova/StartingTrackVeto/resources/docs/index.rst

 * Parameter:"Time_Edge_NSteps"->Number of steps for the time edges (Default:10100/100, in order to use the photon tables you have to request the number of PE in some time bin.
 This is the number of steps in that bin range.) **Keep in mind the more bins you reqest, the longer the calculation takes**
 * Parameter:"Min_CAD_Dist"->Minimum closest approach distance considered for calculation (Default:125, DOMs within this distance of the track contribute to the calculations, outside is ignored.
 If you think you need a larger radius than 125 you likely should try a different track.
 Again this is largely a time optimization.)
 * Parameter:"Supress_Stochastics"->Apply stochastic supression?
 (Default:false, At high energies you can remove the effect of stochastics by removing large numbers of photons too far away, and too close.
 See Note 1 below.)
+* Parameter:"Cascade"-> for LE events.
+In that case not all DOMs in Muon region are hit, so program would  only use those that were.
+At HE it's assumed that all DOMs in munon region are hit.
+* Parameter:"Norm"->Turn off/on handrolled minimization.
+For LE muons are minimum ionising, so charge scaling isn't necessay.
 * Parameter:"Miss_Prob_Thresh"->Miss probability threshold for rejection (Default:1, the outcome of the calculation is a probability representing the probability of missing this event if it were an incoming muon, see Note 1 for a definition.
 The module will cut events above this value.)
 * Parameter:"Distance_Along_Track_Type"->Options: